ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 There are two problems with running the main function of a module.

 * It can be difficult to set up the arguments correctly so that the module will get them as parameters.
 * All modules finish by calling either the ``module.fail_json`` or ``module.exit_json``, but these won't work correctly in a testing environment.

 Passing Arguments
 -----------------

-To pass aruments to a module correctly, use a function that stores the parameters in a special string variable.
+To pass arguments to a module correctly, use a function that stores the parameters in a special string variable.
 Module creation and argument processing is handled through the AnsibleModule object in the basic section of the utilities.
 Normally this accepts input on ``STDIN``, which is not convenient for unit testing.
 When the special